AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/using-web-segments/manage-person-data.md

  </tbody>
 </table>

-The following lead fields are provided out of the box for new Web Personalization accounts:
+The following lead fields are provided out of the box for new [!DNL Web Personalization] accounts:

 >[!MORELIKETHIS]
 >